How to Choose an Advertising Agency

 Next, Write a Request for Proposal

-Once you’ve addressed the tough questions about why you an agency is right for you, its time to put their answers down on paper.
-A request for proposal (RFP) is the most common way companies share a little bit about themselves and your advertising objectives, as well as any financial requirements or contractual stipulations that make your request unique.
+Once you’ve addressed the tough questions about why an agency is right for you, its time to put their answers down on paper, a request for proposal (RFP) is the most common way companies share a little bit about themselves and your advertising objectives, as well as any financial requirements or contractual stipulations that make your request unique.

 When expressing your vision, try to be realistic.
 The small marketer that says they need an ad in the Super Bowl with no concept of the costs or how that money may be used more prudently in other manners is not based in reality, that’s a problem.

-The realistic scope and direction of your advertising stems from a clear understanding of your business model and your customers demographics.
+The realistic scope and direction of your advertising initiatives stem from a clear understanding of your business model and your customer’s demographics.
 No one knows more about your business and your customers than you do, and it’s critical that you pass that knowledge on to any potential advertising partner through your RFP.

 If a client comes in and says we’ve done research and know our core demographic is a 20-year-old male on social media and doesn’t watch TV, we’re going to be like ‘Amen.
 Let’s go digital.
-We try to make sure whatever decisions are being made is based on information our clients share with us about their target market.
+We try to make sure that we base decision making on the information our clients share with us about their target market.